-- about charges for any extra time - the charges for extra services including snacks and/or lunch

-- the payment and invoicing processes for extra services, including timescales - the contractual arrangements to relating notice periods - the implications for the parent if you do not offer 38 weeks a year - how the funded early education is arranged in the setting (core Funded Early Education for 2, 3 and 4 year olds hours, optional extra services such as music or French lessons) - charging policy for unexpected closures (for example the weather or flu) - of any implications where you stretch the funded early education throughout the year and a child leaves your setting during a funded period.
+- about charges for any extra time - the charges for extra services including snacks and/or lunch - the payment and invoicing processes for extra services, including timescales - the Provider Agreement contractual arrangements to relating notice periods - the implications for the parent if you do not offer 38 weeks a year - how the funded early education is arranged in the setting (core Funded Early Education for two, three and four-year-olds hours, optional extra services such as music or French lessons) - charging policy for unexpected closures (for example the weather or flu) - any implications where you stretch the funded early education throughout the year and a child leaves your setting during a funded period.
+Parents are not able to change the type of funding offer (stretched or term time) until the funded period after the child's next birthday).

 You should also make a copy of the Provider Agreement available to parents.

-Surrey Family Information Service has leaflets for parents on FEET and FEE which are also available online in the new academic year via www.surreycc.gov.uk/fis
+Surrey Family Information Service has information for parents on FEET and FEE which are also available online in the new academic year via www.surreycc.gov.uk/fis